amar1323/GamesJS/README.md

 3. Enemy mouvement : understant how to make random or sin/cos mouvement (I can do more complexe but Im intrested only in the core concepts)
 4. Fadding away colision animation : using same princple as sprite animation.
 In addition to adding sound and making stuff rotate
 5. Point and click game: color collision technique+ particle animation+ animation of boom at hit
+6. Factorise the code using POO (inheritence).
+I still need to study more JavaScript, POO rules are very different from c++ (super, extends, members of child accessible in parent ...)